slimdevops/slim-containers/starterkits/go/hello-world/README.md

 ![report](go-vuln-diff.png)

 # Get Started
 To start a this Go application, all you will need is a running Docker daemon and a cloned version of this repository.
-Our samle application is a simple Hello-World go web server.
+Our sample application is a simple Hello-World go web server.
 ```
 Dockerfile
 |- app